lindsaypoirier/STS-115/lab4.md

     ##  Max.   :-999   Max.   :1592.00

-One thing that should jump out at us right away in scanning the summary of the hospitals dataset is that the min for all of our discete numeric values is -999.
+One thing that should jump out at us right away in scanning the summary of the hospitals dataset is that the min for all of our discrete numeric values is -999.
 How is it possible to count -999 beds?
-This is good indication that -999 is being used to indicate that data is not available.
+This signals to us that -999 is being used to indicate that data is not available.
+We can confirm this in the data dictionary.
 In fact, quite often -999 is used to indicate null values.
 Let’s go ahead and convert all of the instances of -999 to NA.

 ``` r
 is.na(hospitals) <- hospitals == -999